 TravelingMom Tip: Make sure you visit during different seasons!
 There are many different festivals and cultural celebrations, and each one is unique and beautiful.

 5. Orlando, Florida

-There’s a lot to love in Orlando, Florida, says Diana Rowe, Traveling Grandmom.
+There’s a lot to love in Orlando, Florida.
 Of course, there is the always popular theme parks of Walt Disney World, Disney Springs, Universal Studios, LEGOLAND Florida, and SeaWorld Orlando and these are perhaps the best family vacations.
 Ever.
 But outside of the Florida parks, discover shopping, tasty eats, adventure, relaxation, and family fun!
 From beaches to art walks and museums, take time to visit Orlando.

 6. Sanibel and Captiva Islands, Florida

 Just off the Gulf coast of Florida, you’ll find two beautiful islands surrounded by some of the most beautiful beaches in the U.S. These islands are a great option if you want to avoid busy theme parks and spring break crowds.
 While Sanibel and Captiva Islands may have a more relaxed atmosphere, there is far more to do than sunbathing and sipping umbrella drinks.
 These islands provide excellent activity choices for families looking for a bit of adventure while on vacation.
 On these islands, you’ll want to ditch the car, to walk, bike, parasail, and much more!
 Jenn Mitchell, Fitness TravelingMom, and her family go back year after year.